franchsli/whatsapp_clone_django/README.md

 # Whatsapp clone

 TODO:
-    +**FIX** When scroll to bottom doesn't scroll to the botom anymore.
-    **THIS IS WHAT I THINK IT HAPPENS**:
-        The chat gets displayed but somehow the read more script doesn't finished running. but i don't know whats happening.
-When the read more isn't in the 'scroll view' (user can't see it) the scroll_to_bottom runs as expected....
+    - Add status page.
+    - Add status logic.
+    - Create the search message logic (You can use FILTER ELEMENTS WITH `SHOW ...
+WHEN` from Hyperscript).
+    - Add the archived chats logic.
     - Add read and unread logic.
     - Users shouldn't be able to create TWO OR MORE chats with the same user.
-    - You can use FILTER ELEMENTS WITH `SHOW ...
-WHEN` from Hyperscript
     - Write test for the exceptions and functions.
     - Add groups chats.
-    - Add status page.
-    - Add status logic.
     - Redesign the login and register views.
-    - Create the search message logic.
-    - Add the "read more" function to messages.
-    - Add the archived chats logic.
     - Add contact form validation.
     - Reconsider the exceptions.py file.
+    - Add chat wallpapers.
+    +**FIX** When scroll to bottom doesn't scroll to the botom anymore.
+    **THIS IS WHAT I THINK IT HAPPENS**:
+        The chat gets displayed but somehow the read more script doesn't finished running. but i don't know whats happening.
+When the read more isn't in the 'scroll view' (user can't see it) the scroll_to_bottom runs as expected....

 ## Improvements